No9/harmon/README.md

 #harmon-binary

 A fork of [harmon](https://github.com/No9/harmon) that works with proxies that must handle both HTML and binary content in responses.

-This fork also enables trumpet callbacks to access the request and response.
+This fork also gives trumpet callbacks the ability to access both the request and response.

 ##install